-Review the site tool objectives found on Blackboard Review the "Antepartal Study Guide" for the Texas Tech OB Clinic (located in the syllabus directly following this page).
+F Review the site tool objectives found on Blackboard Review the "Antepartal Study Guide" for the Texas Tech OB Clinic (located in the syllabus directly following this page).
 Read the appropriate chapters in the OB textbook.
-Make sure you know the location of the clinic, etc. Listen to the orientation podcast.
-Bring g these with you to the location: DI III; Print a copy of the appropriate site tool found on Blackboard to bring with you to help gather the needed information.
+Make sure you know the location of the clinic, etc. U hese with you to the location: Print a copy of the appropriate site tool found on Blackboard to bring with you to help gather the needed information.
+Tool is due at 1700 on the Sunday following this rotation on Thursday or Friday